improv-ee/improv-web/src/resources/markdown/en/terms.md

 ### Questions?

-You can get in touch with us by `ee.vorpmi@troppus`.
+You can get in touch with us by `support@improv.ee`.
 If you don't agree with any of the terms here; or if you want to make us better, join us - Improv.ee is open source at GitHub.
 You can submit a pull request or otherwise help us out.